kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 ## What Else You Can Do with Home Assistant

-For the built-in things you can explore with Home Assistant--Scenes, Routines, Areas, Scripts, Tags, People tracking--you should rely on the [official Home Assistant documentation](https://www.home-assistant.io/docs/).
+For the built-in things you can explore with Home Assistant—Scenes, Routines, Areas, Scripts, Tags, People tracking—you should rely on the [official Home Assistant documentation](https://www.home-assistant.io/docs/).
 It's good.

 I'm going to briefly note here the stuff that I've packed into my own Home Assistant, and some tips on how I got them working.